refinedev/refine/documentation/docs/api-references/providers/router-provider.md

 :::info
 `RouterComponent` is required for **refine** React apps but not required for Nextjs apps.

-Since Nextjs has a folder base route structure, it is used by importing the `RouteComponent` into the created page.
+Since Nextjs has a folder base route structure, it is used by exporting the `NextRouteComponent` from the created page.
 :::

 <br />